2012 La Motte Méthode Cap Classique

 La Motte Méthode Cap Classique (MCC) originates from Franschhoek and the Chardonnay as well as Pinot Noir grapes from which the wine was made, were produced on La Motte.
 Vineyards lie against a southern slope 200 metres above sea level.

 The vineyard rows run in an east-west direction and the soil is Clovelly with a high sand content.
 Vines are trellised according to the Perold system, with drip irrigation.
 The Chardonnay was planted in 1997 and the Pinot Noir in 1985.
-Vineyards are managed to maintain a perfect balance between leaf coverage and yield and have been managed organically since 2006.
+Vineyards are managed to maintain a perfect balance between leaf coverage and yield and are managed biologically.

 The grapes were harvested at between 18 and 20 Balling and the Chardonnay and Pinot Noir were fermented separately.
 Bunches were whole-pressed and the juice was allowed to settle, before the clear juice was cool-fermented.
-Fermentation was followed by blending in the ratio 55% Chardonnay and 45% Pinot Noir.
-12% of the Pinot Noir was fermented and matured in an old 500-litre barrel, while 7% of the Chardonnay was fermented in a new barrel.
-After stabilisation, the wine was sweetened, inoculated and then bottled on 27 May 2011.
-Fermentation was in the bottles and the wine was matured on the lees for 31 months.
-The lees was removed in December 2013 and only 4 500 bottles were released.
+Fermentation was followed by blending in the ratio 65% Chardonnay and 35% Pinot Noir.
+15% of the base wine originated from the 2011 vintage - it was matured in barrels.
+After stabilisation, the wine was sweetened, inoculated and then bottled on 8 June 2012.
+Fermentation was in the bottles and the wine was matured on the lees for 32 months.
+The lees was removed in April 2015 and only 3774 bottles were released.

 A fine mousse promises an exciting fresh wine with dimension.
-The nose shows fresh apple, with aromas of baked bread and roasted nuts.
-The season gave fairly low acid and, therefor, no dosage was added.
-The result was a natural Brut for the second year in a row.
+The nose shows fresh apple, with aromas of freshly baked bread and roasted nuts.